IDinsight/cider/README.md

 - `deprecated/`: old code that is no longer in use but kept for reference
 - `old_notebooks/`: old notebooks that are no longer in use but kept for reference
 - `synthetic_data/`: synthetic data generation scripts and generated data for testing and development purposes
-- `configs/`: configuration files for various environments and settings (TO BE DEPRECATED SOON)
+- `configs/`: configuration files for various environments and settings
 ---

 ## OLD README BELOW - TO BE DELETED SOON